What we do

-- While issues have changed since our founding in the 60s, ELCM is still a community committed to social justice and hospitality to strangers.
-As a community “at work in the world,” we are committed to justice, respect for conscience, and equality for all people, especially those who are most at risk in society.
+Since our founding in the 1960s, ELCM has been a community dedicated to social justice and hospitality to strangers.
+We are at work in the world, committed to justice, respect for conscience, and equality for all people, especially those most at risk in society.

-- University Lutheran Church is a progressive, ecumenical congregation across Stanford Ave. from campus.
-You’ve probably walked or ridden your bike right by us on the Southeast side of campus.
-At UniChu, the theology is progressive, the worship is organic, the welcome is radical, and Christ’s table is open to all.
-If you are in search of a congregational community, join us here at 1611 Stanford Ave for worship, fellowship, study, reflection on God’s call, and engagement with the world.
+- University Lutheran Church is a progressive, ecumenical congregation across Stanford Ave. from the southeast side of campus.
+If you spend time near Stanford, you have probably walked or ridden your bike by us.
+At UniLu the theology is progressive, the worship is organic, the welcome is radical, and Christ’s table is open to all.
+If you are in search of a congregational community, please join us here at 1611 Stanford Ave for worship, fellowship, study, reflection on God’s call, and engagement with the world.

 - Stanford Canterbury Foundation is a ministry of the Episcopal Diocese of California supported by the bishop and by the local Episcopal Congregations.
 If you are interested in finding an Episcopal church home, Saint Bede’s, All Saints, Trinity, and Saint Mark’s are all nearby, faithful, lively congregations.